RobertJ1102/smr-ai-blog/index.md

 ## About the Author

-Robert Jacobs is a senior Computer Science Major at Washington University in St. Louis, with a passion for software development and server management.
-He co-founded Syntale LLC, an online gaming network with a global community of nearly 20,000 individuals.
+Robert Jacobs is a senior at Washington University in St. Louis studying Computer Science.
+He has a passion for software development and server management and co-founded Syntale LLC, an online gaming network with a global community of nearly 20,000 individuals.
 Robert has experience developing plugins for games like Unturned and specializes in creating custom solutions for game servers.
 He has also built an AI-based anti-cheat system that uses deep neural networks to catch misbehaving players.
 He is also interested in how nuclear technology can replace antiquated energy production methods.

 ---

-**Works Cited**
+## Works Cited

 Muthuraj and Shrutika Singla.
 “Artificial Intelligence and Machine Learning.” _Medico Legal Update_, vol. 23, no. 5, Nov.
 2023, pp. 6–11.
 Semantic Scholar, [https://doi.org/10.37506/mlu.v23i5.3458](https://doi.org/10.37506/mlu.v23i5.3458).

 Calma, Justine.
 “AI and Crypto Mining Are Driving up Data Centers’ Energy Use.” _The Verge_, 24 Jan.
 2024, [https://www.theverge.com/2024/1/24/24049047/data-center-ai-crypto-bitcoin-mining-electricity-report-iea](https://www.theverge.com/2024/1/24/24049047/data-center-ai-crypto-bitcoin-mining-electricity-report-iea).